AncientRoman/SublimeOpenFileOverSSH/README.md

 * Select the star (\*) option to enter a pattern like `*.c *.h`
 * Select the _New_ option to create new folders and open new files

+## Important
+You will need to setup ssh public/private key login to your remote machine so this plugin can connect to your server in the background without needing a password.

 ## How it Works
 When a remote file is opened, the contents of the file is copied into the buffer.<br>
 When the file is saved, the buffer is copied back into the remote file, and sublime is given a temporary file to save to which is later deleted.<br>